joonrb/interactiveComic/IndividualDocumentation/InjooKang.md

 ### Phase 2: Prototype Design
 After settling with the idea, we made a prototype design with Powerpoint to visualize the basic design.
-The below picture is the wireframe of our web comic.
+The below picture is the wireframe of our web comic I created.
 We were inspired by video games such as Mario that have a character fixed on one side and the changing background make it look like the character is walking forward.
 Fixing a GIF of walking person on the bottom-left corner and moving the background panel leftward could illustrate an NYUAD student navigating through different situations.
 ![protodesign](InjooKangImages/injookang4.png)

 ### Phase 3: Designing SVG Files
+After confirming the wireframe design with other group members, I designed the panels for the opening, instructions, and the first two situations.
+The rest of the design other than image collages were kept as simple as possible to highlight the collages.
+To highlight the colors of the colages, we used as less colors as possible in other items such as speech bubble, ground, and the stick person.
+I incorporated the concept of image collage in the opening panel by using alphabet cutouts in title design.

 ![design1](InjooKangImages/injookang5.png)
 ![design2](InjooKangImages/injookang6.png)